Neeqstock/Eyerpheus/README.md

 # Eyerpheus
-A collection of gaze-controlled virtual digital music instruments.
+A collection of gaze-controlled virtual digital music instruments, including "Netytar".
 Master thesis in Computer Engineering.
-University of Pavia (Italy).
+Course of Computer Science and Multimedia.
+University of Pavia (Italy), 2018

-TO BE ADDED!
-COMING SOON.
+**TO BE ADDED!
+COMING SOON!**